 Dr. Kaul did over a period of ten years train extensively in both the fellowship and over seventy hands on cadaver spine training courses which was the exact same mechanism the neurosurgical expert for the state admitted to upon cross examination.

 The field of minimally invasive spine surgery is relatively new and the majority, if not all, current clinical practitioners in the same age bracket as Dr. Kaul obtained their training the exact same way.

 Dr. Kaul in his ten year career has performed the following number of cases:

 a complication rate of 0,1% which is well below the accepted number for any type of spine surgery

 a patient outcome that includes a 90-95% good to very good outcome as measured with the accepted evaluation tools of the post surgical patient

-The journalist irrelevantly points to a case that occurred over a decade ago in a foreign jurisdiction with an entirely different legal system in which physicians are regularly prosecuted with the uniquely British charge of ‘medical manslaughter’ of which no equivalent exists in the US.
+The journalist irrelevantly points to a case that occurred over a decade ago in a foreign jurisdiction with an entirely different legal system in which Dr. Kaul was ‘struck off ‘ the medical register and in which physicians are regularly prosecuted with the uniquely British charge of ‘medical manslaughter’ of which no equivalent exists in the US.
 Of even more troubling concern is that the journalist, Brent Johnson, omitted to tell his reading public all the facts about that case with the most important being that the conviction was based not on an unanimous verdict but simply on a majority decision.
 Again this sort of injustice would ]never have occurred in the much more balanced system of US jurisprudence.

 There has been an abnormally extensive coverage of the case with a large part of it negligently reported, which begs the question as to whether journalists should be licensed, before they are allowed to write articles ostensibly designed for both public consumption and increased media sales.
 This was never the intention of professionally minded writers of the past who understood the societal privilege they had been given and responded with well reasoned and researched articles.